An expatriate is not a natural-born citizen in the Kingdom of Saudi Arabia.

-- Possession of alcohol.
 The Kingdom of Saudi Arabia has strict laws when it comes to alcohol consumption.
 Unlike other countries, even mouthwashes in the kingdom do not contain the ingredient alcohol.
-Someone found under the influence of alcohol or even just the mere possession of it, can be given high fiscal punishment and will be jailed for a long period of time.
+Someone found under the influence of alcohol or even just the mere possession of it can be given severe fiscal punishment and will be jailed for an extended period.

-- Illegal employment.
-This covers both employing someone with illegal documents and working while using someone else’s documents.
+This covers both employing someone with illegal documents and working while using someone else’s records.
 There are about 1 million expatriates deported because of this offense.
-Illegal employment include circumstances, such as working on Azad visa, or employed by someone bypassing Kafeel, working on a dependent’s visa, working on visitor’s visa.
+Illegal employment includes circumstances, such as working on Azad visa or employed by someone bypassing Kafeel, working on a dependent’s visa, working on a visitor’s visa.

-- Littering.
-This may not be a serious offense in other countries, but in the Kingdom of Saudi Arabia it is an offense.
-There is a thousand riyals fine for this offense.
-One must not be complaisant thinking that no one is watching.
+This may not be a severe offense in other countries, but in the Kingdom of Saudi Arabia, it is an offense.
+There are a thousand riyals fine for this offense.
+One must not be compliant, thinking that no one is watching.

-- Jaywalking.
-Crossing the street or road in a non-pedestrian lane is considered to be jaywalking and if an offense under the law of the kingdom.
+Crossing the street or road in a non-pedestrian lane is considered jaywalking.
+It is, therefore, an offense under the law of the Kingdom.
 The offender can be fined and punished for this unlawful act.
 Furthermore, due to heavy traffic, jaywalking can also lead to accidents and risk lives.

-- Washing cars along the road or allowing water to flow towards the streets.
-There are expats who think that washing their cars along the street would save them money.
+Some expats think that washing their cars along the street would save them money.
 However, in the kingdom, this is considered an offense.

-- Partners living together.
-There are people who choose to share an apartment unit to minimize the residential cost.
-However, it is important to be cautious when sharing a dwelling place.
-Sharing a place with someone of the opposite sex in the kingdom is strictly prohibited, unless they are married couples or they are related by blood.
+Some people choose to share an apartment unit to minimize residential costs.
+However, it is crucial to be cautious when sharing a dwelling place.
+Sharing a home with someone of the opposite sex in the kingdom is strictly prohibited unless they are married couples or related by blood.